flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - https://www.routledge.com/University-in-Chains-Confronting-the-Military-Industrial-Academic-Complex/Giroux/p/book/9781594514234
     - also apparently "military-industrial-Congressional complex"?
 - Pete, on [In Search of a Nice Team Wiki](https://hackmd.io/@peterkaminski/iso-a-nice-team-wiki)
-    - nice wiki for non-geeks:
+    - nice wiki for non-geeks: https://bookstackapp.com/
+    - a commercial system I like better than Notion: https://www.getoutline.com/
+    -

 ## [[2024-10-23]]